gakiloroth/LoR-discord-bot/README.md

 # LoR-discord-bot

 ## WIP
-Learning how to make a discord bot :)
+Learning how to make a discord bot :) This is a Legends of Runeterra Discord bot.

+### Current Functionality:
+- Getting card info
+- Getting keyword info
+- Basic API info (local player current match, last match, deck)

 ### This bot requires a config.json with these values:
 - token: bot's auth token